"Outbound" Dan Human has been drinking out of streams, ponds, and puddles for several years on various backpacking and paddling trips.

 The Multipurpose Angstrom Pack

-The Angstrom 30 pack from The North Face is a responsive mid size daypack that is perfect for travel, hiking, and lightweight overnights.
+From carry on luggage to the trail, the Angstrom 30 pack from The North Face is a responsive mid-size daypack that is perfect for travel, hiking, and lightweight overnights.

-Though I have a wall of packs, I purchased this one this one to use as a travel pack - something lightweight and multipurpose.
-I needed something I could fit into the overhead compartment as carry on luggage, and then hit the trails with it when I landed.
+Though I have a wall of packs, I purchased this one to use as a travel pack - something lightweight and multipurpose.
+I needed something I could fit into the airplane overhead compartments as carry on luggage and then hit the trails with it when I landed.

 This review reflects several months of various uses for the Angstrom 30.

 Manufacturer: The North Face

 Fabric: Ripstop Cordura nylon and ultralight 210T ripstop nylon